10 Trends for Creators to Watch

 It’s not natural for every thought or scribble you’ve produced to exist publicly for everyone to see for all time.
 I don’t think we’ve come to terms with that yet, nor do we know how it is affecting all of us.

 Other people I follow and friends from the Internet have either considered a digital reboot, or have already done it.
 Paul Jarvis is an extreme example, as he deleted everything so he can focus on Fathom Analytics.

 Chris Guillebeau tweeted recently: “I’m seriously thinking about starting over with a bunch of stuff for 2021.
 My blog, my podcast, my next book … literally archiving everything and starting it all over from a blank slate.”

-Will this become a trend in 2021?
+Will this become a trend?
 Starting over for me has felt invigorating and freeing, so I hope it will.

 7. VC Alternatives for Bootstrappers

 Venture capital isn’t a fit for 99%+ of businesses, but that doesn’t mean bootstrapping is always the right choice, either.
 If your business isn’t aiming for hypergrowth/unicorn status you might still have a need for capital.

 Sahil Lavingia from Gumroad knows first-hand that traditional venture capital isn’t always the right fit, having “failed” after raising $10M.
 His new angel fund is investing with a much more hands-on approach.
 If I were raising money today but wasn’t quite ready for venture capital, I would love to have Sahil as an investor.